chuwy/mrsmith/README.rst

   pip install -e git+https://github.com/chuwy/mrsmith.git#egg=mrsmith

-It requires python-gnupg for interacting with GPG (and of course **GPG itself**) and pyperclip for interacting with ClipBoard.
+It requires python-gnupg for interacting with GPG (and of course **GPG itself**).

+Also if you have installed pyperclip, you can store your secrets in OS clipboard.
+Though it isn't installed by default.

+It is highly recommended to install GPG2 (instead of 1)and point path to executable (gpgninary) in configuration.

 Objectives
 ==========